jakemcc/test-refresh/README.md

   quicker.
 - Built-in test-selector, `:test-refresh/focus`, that lets you narrow the scope of your testing without restarting `lein-test-refresh`.
 A different selector can be overridden through configuration.
+See the sample project.clj or documentation in this README for more details.
 - Optionally only automatically runs tests in changed namespaces.
 - Can pass result of running your tests to a notification command of your choice.